cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 ## API Key

-Afterwards you'll be asked to enter your Hypixel API key.
+Afterwards, you'll be asked to enter your Hypixel API key.
 If you have one already, please enter it.

-If you do not have one yet, you can use the in-game command `/api new` on Hypixel.
+If you do not have one yet, you can use the in-game command `/api new` on Hypixel to receive a new API key.

 ![](/img/docs/overlay/getting-started/initial-setup/run-api-new.png)

-You'll then receive a new API key.

 :::info